OlleMattsson/rng-ts/README.md

 const rng = new RNG()
 ```

-When initializing RNG without any options, the default provider MathRand, which is an implementation of Math.random() is used.
+When initializing RNG without any options, the default provider is MathRand, which is an implementation of Math.random().

 ### Options

-**Provider**
+#### Provider

 Specify the method of random number production with the `provider`option

-The RNG constructor can be given a `Provider`.
 - Provider.MathRand (default)
 - Provider.AnuQrng ([Quantum Random Numbers by ANu QRNG API](https://qrng.anu.edu.au/))
- - the response can be mocked for testing purposes: `get({mocked: true})`

 ```
 const rng = new RNG({